Courses

 This course serves as the core requirement for the collaborative specialization in Sexual Diversity Studies.
 It covers important theories, methods, and historical movements in queer, trans, and sexuality studies across the disciplines.
 It approaches sexuality studies through an intersectional lens by examining how colonialism, settler colonialism, migration, class structure, and neoliberalism shape and are shaped by gender and sexual minorities locally and globally.

-If space remains available, students from outside the collaborative specialization can apply for enrollment by filling out an SDS1000 ballot as well as an add/drop form.
+If space remains available, students from outside the collaborative specialization can apply for enrolment by filling out an SDS1000 ballot as well as an add/drop form.
 The course is limited to 15 spaces.

-Enrollment is open to all graduate students.
-Students can request enrollment via ACORN.
+Enrolment is open to all graduate students.
+Students can request enrolment via ACORN.
 Students outside of Faculty of Arts and Science may also have to submit an add/drop form.